simonsnitz/Cat-Study/README.md

-# Cat-Study
+# Study Guide Template Page
-This is a demo
+This is an example of generalized study guide platform.
+The purpose is to <b>organize information in a way that is clear and understandable</b>.
+I used cats as an example (bc who doesnt like cats) but it can be used as a template.